chaos-indivisvm/chaos-docs/docs/handbook.md

 #### Your Duty
 Your duty as an soldier of Chaos Indivisvm is to combat the furry menace, to safeguard our land and to ensure the security of our group.

-#### MUMBLE
+#### DISCORD
-MUMBLE ADDRESS IS : `ts.hadettheundying.com`

-MUMBLE IS OUR PRIMARY LINE OF COMMUNICATION.
-STAYING IN MUMBLE DURING YOUR DOWNTIME IS THE BEST WAY TO KNOW WHEN WE ARE DOING STUFF!
+DISCORD IS OUR PRIMARY LINE OF COMMUNICATION.
+STAYING IN DISCORD DURING YOUR DOWNTIME IS THE BEST WAY TO KNOW WHEN WE ARE DOING STUFF!

+We Also Have Mumble for when Discord goes down.

+MUMBLE ADDRESS IS : `forum.chaos.church`

+#### Conduct
+While our group is fairly light hearted and easy going, you are still expected to conduct   yourself in a way that does not misrepresent or harm the group's image.
+This applies to     internal and external issues.

+Specifically:

++ You must listen to commands given to you by those that outrank you unless they violate    the actual law or Second Life Terms of Service
++ You should not go out of your way to antagonize members of the group after they've asked  you to stop, there will be consequences for this.
+Jokes can go too far
++ If you are having an issue with a member of another group allow the Enforcers to handle   it for you so that it does not become a future problem for Command to have to deal with     later.
++ This is not a dating group, keep your relationship drama out of group issues.

+If you are having issues with anyone you **should** contact and Enforcer to handle it if trying to handle it on your own did not solve the issue.

 #### Activity:
 You are expected, upon joining, to take part in at least 3 raids ( attacks on other sims ) or defenses each week.